elemel/blog/2018/09/03/README.md

-# Blending face and vertex normals
+# Blending face normals and vertex normals

 During the last few days,
 I have tried to improve the look of the output mesh by using the normals from the distance field.